spencerlabs/create-jam/README.md

 yarn create jam <project-name> -a react
 ```

-If the app has a `javascript` template version it will automatically create that template.
-If there are multiple JavaScript templates, it will limit the template choices to just JavaScript options.
+This will skip directly to the template selection question.

 ### `--typescript | -ts`